sameertulshyan/python-projects/weather_app/README.md

 Python 2 or higher

 Usage:
-Run the NOAA_weather_app module, enter the four-character station code of the city you want to view the data for (e.g. KNYC for Central PArk, NYC), and press the "Get Weather" button.
+Run the NOAA_weather_app module, enter the four-character station code of the city you want to view the data for (e.g. KNYC for Central Park, NYC), and press the "Get Weather" button.
 On the second tab, you can search for a list of station codes by State.